• Skip to primary navigation

 For the drizzle:

-• 1 tablespoons Thai Sweet Chili Sauce
+• 1 tablespoon Thai Sweet Chili Sauce

-• 1 teaspoons Fig balsamic vinegar
+• 1 teaspoon Fig balsamic vinegar

 For the endive cups:

-• 6 Endive leaves
+• 6 Belgian endive leaves

 • 3-4 Enoki mushrooms (per individual endive cup)